bezmi/gdtk_container_test/README.md

 Running the container builds and installs `lmr`.

+This container is set up to use the hybrid openmpi approach described in the apptainer docs.
+It should be very easy to convert it to use the bind based approach as long as the HPC system has a sane layout for the location of the openmpi binaries and libraries.

 # Quickstart
 The host system should have `apptainer` installed, as well as `openmpi >= v5.0.3` (if you want to use the mpi executables)